rusticlion/Manastorm/manastorm_codebase_dump.md

             for j, tokenData in ipairs(slot.tokens) do
                 local token = tokenData.token
+                -- Skip tokens that are returning or dissolving or in animation if token and
+                   (token.status == nil or (token.status ~= Constants.TokenStatus.RETURNING and token.status ~= Constants.TokenStatus.DISSOLVING)) and
+                   (token.isAnimating ~= true) and
-                if token.animTime >= token.animDuration and not token.returning then
+                   (token.animTime >= token.animDuration and not token.returning) then
                     local tokenCount = #slot.tokens
                     local anglePerToken = math.pi * 2 / tokenCount
                     local tokenAngle = progressAngle + anglePerToken * (j - 1)